Club América (women): 2019 to 2023

-For the Clasura 2019 tournament, América once again had a great regular phase, ending second in the overall standings with 38 pts, but was unable to achieve a second consecutive title after being eliminated by Tigres in the semi-finals of the playoffs.
+For the Clasura 2019 tournament, América once again had a great regular phase, ending in second place in the overall standings with 38 points, but was unable to achieve a second consecutive title after being eliminated by Tigres in the semi-finals of the playoffs.

-Leo Cuellar decided to step down from the position of manager after 4 years in charge on 27 March 2021, after a 2–4 defeat at home against Chivas.
-Previous to this defeat, the team was coming from a string of bad results and an overall irregular performance throughout the Guardianes 2021 tournament that put the team at risk of not qualifying to the playoffs for the first time.
+Leo Cuellar decided to step down from the position of manager after 4 years in charge on March 27, 2021, after a 2–4 defeat at home against Guadalajara.
+Previous to this defeat, the team was coming from a string of very bad results and an overall irregular performance throughout the Guardianes 2021 tournament that put the team at risk of not qualifying to the playoffs for the first time.
 The club appointed Cuellar's assistant, Hugo Ruíz, as interim for the rest of the tournament.
-América ended-up qualifying to the playoffs by ending in the 8th place during the regular phase, nonetheless América's participation in the Guardianes 2021 tournament ended after being eliminated in the playoffs's quarter-finals by eventual champions Tigres.
+América ended-up qualifying to the playoffs by ending up in 8th place during the regular phase, nonetheless América's participation in the Guardianes 2021 tournament ended after being eliminated in the playoffs's quarter-finals by eventual champions Tigres.

-On 4 June 2021, Craig Harrington was appointed by the club as the new manager of the team.
+On June 4, 2021, Craig Harrington was appointed by the club as the new manager of the team.

-On 18 July 2021, the club announced the signing of American player Stephanie Ribeiro, the first foreign player to play for the team.
+On July 18, 2021, the club announced the signing of American player Stephanie Ribeiro, the first foreign player to play for the team.